ml31415/intnan/README.md

 treat integer arrays in such a way, that the lowest negative integer resembles `NaN`.

-The library provides an implementation using only standard `numpy` functions and another speed optimized implementation using `numba`.
+The library provides an implementation using only standard `numpy` functions and another implementation using `numba`, for functions that allow major speed gains.
 The `numba` implementation is automatically selected, when it is available for import.

 ## functions